Susshantlama/Susshantlama/README.md

 # *About me*

-*My name is Sushant lama and i am software developer.Currently an undergrate student pursueing computer science and engineering at university of Calcutta*
+*My name is Sushant lama and i am a software developer.
+Currently, An undergrate student pursueing computer science and engineering at University of Calcutta.*

 # *Stats*